 Delegated Regulation on transitional rules for harmonised free allocation of emission allowances.
-On 27 February, Commission Delegated Regulation 331/2019 was published in the OJEU, which determines the EU's transitional rules for harmonising the free allocation of emission allowances.
-This is secondary legislation adopted
+On 27 February, Commission Delegated Regulation 331/2019 was published in the OJEU, which determines the EU's transitional

 Iberdrola and Sustainability

 Iberdrola's contribution to sustainable development is reflected in several corporate responsibility practices that meet the needs and expectations of its interest groups, with whom the Company maintains a combination of open communication channels are used for communicating goals, activities and successes achieved in the three areas of sustainable development (economic, environmental and social), as well as receiving evaluations and requests from the parties involved.